HallLab/ADNI_project/README.md

 The parameters used in the script are the ones used in the Penn State Roar server.
 Depending on the system you will need to modify, remove, or add parameters to the script.
-The script also contains the creation of the `data` folder and the copying of the needed ADNI data sets; you can either modify the paths of the data sets in the `ADNI_data_files.txt` file to match yours, or manually create the folder, copy the files, and comment the lines in the `run_cluster.sh` script.
+The script also contains the copying of the needed ADNI data sets into the `data` folder; you can either modify the paths of the data sets in the `ADNI_data_files.txt` file to match yours, or manually copy the files, and comment the lines in the `run_cluster.sh` script.
 In the next section there is a brief description on the ADNI data sets needed.

 ### On local machine